Department of Pure and Applied Physics

 Undergraduate Programmes in the Department

-The Department of Physics offers four different B.Sc. degree programmes.
+The Department of Pure and Applied Physics offers four different B.Sc. degree programmes.
 These are the Physics single-subject major programme and three Physics double-major programmes where core physics courses are taken in combination with courses from either Mathematics or Chemistry or Geology.

 Coming Soon